 - Removal of unsuitable subgrade material and rock blanket replacement.

-- Apron parking area surface milling, dense-graded variable thickness corrector and final surface layer on the same night.
+- Surface milling the apron parking area, providing a dense-graded variable thickness corrector and the final surface layer on the same night.

 - Runway dense graded asphalt at variable thickness surface corrector

 - Stone mastic asphalt 14mm final surfacing layer thickness ranging from 45mm to 60mm.

 - Removal and replacement of the airport ground lighting.

 - Construction of the flanking material.